 Wednesday (Stride for Life) Walks 2018

 Wednesday walks are short duration low-level sometimes urban walks.
 They are intended as starter and social activities, and are designed to allow people the opportunity to get fitter prior to undertaking more serious and extended walks in more remote countryside as they wish.
 As well as 'walking and talking' there are refreshments afterwards.
-If you are new to East Perthshire these walks are an ideal way of finding out about the area and making new friends.
+If you are new to teh East Perthshire area these walks are an ideal way of finding out what is happening and making new friends.

 This is a programme run by volunteers from the Blairgowrie and District Next Steps walking group, assisted by Strathmore and the Glens Rural Partnership - a partnership approach to promote walking in our area.

 The programme of events is open to all.
 Meet at Blairgowrie Town Hall 9.15am, walks commence approx 9.30am (leaders please try to be there for 09:00).

 A downloadable schedule of the Wednesday Walks (pdf) is available by clicking this link.